dangermccann/logseq-metrics/README.md

 ### Card
 A card displays a single value calcualted from the Data Points for a single Metric or Child Metric.
 The following cards are supported:
-- Latest – Displays the most recent Data Point
+- Latest Value – Displays the most recent Data Point
-- Total – Dispalys the sum of all Data Points
+- Total Value – Dispalys the sum of all Data Points
 - Average – Displays the average value of all Data Points